AND HEARTS SEMICOLON

 Derek pounced on her and she shrieked, yelling threats about viruses and explosions and possibly broken testicles, but Derek didn't stop his assault.

-By the end of the session they'd been warned by the lifeguard twice, almost-drowned a few times (Penelope was strong for a midget), and while Derek hadn't taught her how to swim, he'd learned that 1) Penelope Garcia was hysterically ticklish, 2) she looked like an adorable drowned mouse when she was wet and sulking, 3) she could hold her breath for an insanely long time, and 4) she felt ridiculously soft in his arms.
+By the end of the session they'd been warned by the lifeguard twice, almost-drowned a few times (Penelope was strong for a midget), and while Derek hadn't managed to teach her how to swim, he'd learned that 1) Penelope Garcia was hysterically ticklish, 2) she looked like an adorable drowned mouse when she was wet and sulking, 3) she could hold her breath for an insanely long time, and 4) she felt ridiculously soft in his arms.

 Derek wouldn't be thinking about that last piece of information too much, though.